Fore, Four and Fourth

-Freerks was later changed to Fredricks in the United States, and my great grandfather Martin Cornelius Fredricks was the first with the new surname.
-Apparently too many people were screwing it up, calling us “freaks.”
-One might argue for the validity of that now, given my own personality, but at the time it wouldn’t stand.
+At some time down the line in the USA, someone changed Freerks to Fredricks in the United States.
+As the story goes, my great grandfather, Martin Cornelius Fredricks, was the first with the updated surname.
+Apparently too many people were screwing up the old one, calling us “freaks” instead of Freerks.
+One might argue for the validity of “that “freaks” now, given my own personality, but at the time it wouldn’t stand.

 It hasn’t always been this way.

 Anecdote the First (Sr.) – “Here Come the Judge“*